 - YouTube yoga – flow for strength or gentle recovery, we’ve been using Yoga with Adrienne and Alo Yoga to get a bit of balance in mind and body.

-Remember that even if you are physically separated from other people there is still a great community through sport.
-Whether it’s your local running or cycling club, ski resort communities, or gym members, chances are everyone is discovering new ways to get their exercise.
-Make sure you share your own tips and favourites to help others!
+Remember that even if you are training at home or indoors you can still tap into the great communities that are available in sport.
+Whether it’s your local running or cycling club, ski resort communities, or gym members, you can still share your goals or progress with others.

 3. Challenge yourself